krwq/cli/CLIInstallationScenarios.md

 * Presentations
 * Documentation

-Principle: all user-facing materials should point to the Getting Started page as a means to get the thing.

-## Copy & paste installation script
+## Curl & paste installation script
 ### install.sh/install.ps1
-- Local installation (consumed by build scripts)
+* Local installation (consumed by build scripts)
-- Global installation (consumed by users who like command line)
+* Global installation (consumed by users who like command line)
+* Copy&paste script: downloads and executes installation script

 ## Docker
 Docker images are used either as a base or as small development envs for trying out the bits.
 We should follow through the above principles with Docker.